Back to blog

 cache.delete(f"feed_header:v4:user:{user_id}")

-Invalidation can be synchronous if freshness is critical, but with many derived keys, doing it inside the user request can turn a simple update into a slow integration path.
-The choice comes back to the freshness promise.
+Invalidation can run synchronously when freshness is critical, but with many derived keys, doing it inside the user request can turn a simple update into a slow chain of integration work.
+As always, the choice traces back to the freshness promise.

-The catch is key discovery: if the affected keys cannot be named, they cannot be invalidated precisely.
+The honest difficulty is key discovery: keys you cannot name, you cannot invalidate precisely.
 That leaves three options:

 1. Use shorter TTLs.